xoap-io/xoap-packer-templates/README.md

 ## Share the Love

 Like this project?
-Please give it a ★ on [our GitHub](https://github.com/xoap-io/xoap-uberagent-kibana-dashboards)! (it helps us a lot).
+Please give it a ★ on [our GitHub](https://github.com/xoap-io/xoap-uberagent-kibana-dashboards)!
+It helps us a lot.

 ---